panthervis/prediction-subnet/README.md

 # Prediction Subnet

-The Prediction Subnet is an advanced time-series prediction platform designed to support a wide range of domains including cryptocurrency, foreign exchange (forex), gambling, betting, and weather predictions.
+The Prediction Subnet is an advanced time-series prediction platform designed to support a wide range of domains including cryptocurrency, foreign exchange (forex), gambling, betting, weather predictions and more.
 This platform leverages a competitive model where miners (prediction models) compete to provide the most accurate predictions, earning incentives based on their performance.

 ## Overview